eblume/pcc/README.rst

     $ python3 setup.py nosetests

 No errors should be reported by this process.
+Also note that while setuptools may report that there is a ``tests`` command, this has not been configured - use ``nosetests`` instead.

 Documentation
 -------------